oracle/oracle-database-operator/docs/sidb/README.md

   cd <Wallet Destination directory>
   export TNS_ADMIN=$(pwd)
   ```
-  After this, connect using SQL\*Plus using the following sample commands:
+  After this, connect with SQL*Plus, using the following example commands:
   ```bash
   sqlplus sys@ORCL1 as sysdba
   ```

 ### Specifying Custom Ports
 As mentioned in the section [Setup Database with LoadBalancer](#setup-database-with-loadbalancer), there are two kubernetes services possible for the database: NodePort and LoadBalancer.
-You can specify which port to use with these services by editing the `listenerPort` and `tcpsListenerPort` fields of the [config/samples/sidb/singleinstancedatabase.yaml](../../config/samples/sidb/singleinstancedatabase.yaml) file.
+You can specify which port to use with these services by editing the `listenerPort` and `tcpsListenerPort` fields of the [`config/samples/sidb/singleinstancedatabase.yaml`](../../config/samples/sidb/singleinstancedatabase.yaml) file.

 `listenerPort` is intended for normal database connections.
 Similarly, `tcpsListenerPort` is intended for TCPS database connections.

-If the `LoadBalancer` is enabled, the `listenerPort`, and `tcpsListenerPort` will be the opened ports on the Load Balancer for normal and TCPS database connections respectively.
-The default values of `listenerPort` and `tcpsListenerPort` are 1521 and 2484 respectively when the `LoadBalancer` is enabled.
+If the `LoadBalancer` is enabled, then the `listenerPort`, and `tcpsListenerPort` will be the opened ports on the Load Balancer for normal and TCPS database connections respectively.
+When the `LoadBalancer` is enabled, the default values of `listenerPort` and `tcpsListenerPort` are 1521 and 2484.

-In case of `NodePort` service, `listenerPort`, and `tcpsListenerPort` will be the opened ports on the Kubernetes nodes for for normal and TCPS database connections respectively.
+If the `NodePort` service is enabled, then the `listenerPort`, and `tcpsListenerPort` will be the opened ports on the Kubernetes nodes for for normal and TCPS database connections respectively.
 In this case, the allowed range for the `listenerPort`, and `tcpsListenerPort` is 30000-32767.

 **Note:**
-- `listenerPort` and `tcpsListenerPort` can not have same values.
+- `listenerPort` and `tcpsListenerPort` cannot have same values.
-- `tcpsListenerPort` will come into effect only when TCPS connections are enabled (i.e. `enableTCPS` field is set in [config/samples/sidb/singleinstancedatabase.yaml](../../config/samples/sidb/singleinstancedatabase.yaml) file).
+- `tcpsListenerPort` will come into effect only when TCPS connections are enabled (specifically, the `enableTCPS` field is set in [`config/samples/sidb/singleinstancedatabase.yaml`](../../config/samples/sidb/singleinstancedatabase.yaml) file).
-- If TCPS connections are enabled, and `listenerPort` is commented/removed in the [config/samples/sidb/singleinstancedatabase.yaml](../../config/samples/sidb/singleinstancedatabase.yaml) file, only TCPS endpoint will be exposed.
+- If TCPS connections are enabled, and `listenerPort` is commented or removed in the [`config/samples/sidb/singleinstancedatabase.yaml`](../../config/samples/sidb/singleinstancedatabase.yaml) file, then only the TCPS endpoint will be exposed.
 - If LoadBalancer is enabled, and either `listenerPort` or `tcpsListenerPort` is changed, then it takes some time to complete the work requests (drain existing backend sets and create new ones).
-In this time, the database connectivity is broken.
-Although, SingleInstanceDatabase and LoadBalancer remain in the healthy state, you can check the progress of the work requests by logging into the cloud provider's console and checking the corresponding LoadBalancer.
+During this time, the database connectivity is broken, although `SingleInstanceDatabase` and `LoadBalancer` remain in a healthy state.
+To check the progress of the work requests, you can by log in to the Cloud provider's console and check the corresponding LoadBalancer.

-### Setup Data Guard Configuration for a Single Instance Database (Preview status)
+### Setup Data Guard Configuration for a Single Instance Database

 ### Create a Standby Database

 #### Prerequisites
-- Before creating a Standby, ensure that ArchiveLog, FlashBack, and ForceLog on primary Single Instance Database(`.spec.primaryDatabaseRef`) are turned on.
+- Before creating a Standby, ensure that ArchiveLog, FlashBack, and ForceLog on the primary Single Instance Database(`.spec.primaryDatabaseRef`) are turned on.
-- Standby database is not supported for TCPS enabled Primary databases.
+- Standby database is not supported for TCPS-enabled Primary databases.

 #### Template YAML
-To create a standby database, edit and apply the sample yaml file [config/samples/sidb/singleinstancedatabase_standby.yaml](../../config/samples/sidb/singleinstancedatabase_standby.yaml).
+To create a standby database, edit and apply the example YAML file [`config/samples/sidb/singleinstancedatabase_standby.yaml`](../../config/samples/sidb/singleinstancedatabase_standby.yaml).

 **Note:**
-- The `adminPassword` field of the above [config/samples/sidb/singleinstancedatabase_standby.yaml](../../config/samples/sidb/singleinstancedatabase_standby.yaml) contains an admin password secret of the primary database ref for Standby Database creation.
-This secret will get deleted after the database pod becomes ready if the `keepSecret` attribute of `adminPassword` field is set to `false`.
-By default `keepSecret` is set to `true`.
+- The `adminPassword` field of the above [`config/samples/sidb/singleinstancedatabase_standby.yaml`](../../config/samples/sidb/singleinstancedatabase_standby.yaml) contains an admin password Secret of the primary database referred to for Standby Database creation.
+By default `keepSecret` is set to `true`, which means that the secret is saved.
+However, if you want to delete the Secret after the database pod becomes ready, then this Secret will be deleted if the `keepSecret` attribute of `adminPassword` field is set to `false`. .
-- Mention referred primary database in `.spec.primaryDatabaseRef` in the yaml file.
+- Specify the primary database with which the standby database is associateed in the `.spec.primaryDatabaseRef` yaml file.
-- `.spec.createAs` field of the yaml file should be set to "standby".
+- The `.spec.createAs` field of the yaml file should be set to "standby".
-- Database configuration like `Archivelog`, `FlashBack`, `ForceLog`, `TCPS connections` are not supported for standby database.
+- Database configuration, such as `Archivelog`, `FlashBack`, `ForceLog`, `TCPS connections`, are not supported for standby database.

 #### List Standby Databases
+To list the standby databases, use the `get singleinstancedatabase` command.
+For example:

 ```sh
 kubectl get singleinstancedatabase